Employment in Romania

 Applying for employment in Romania has changed noticeably over the past few years, thanks to online recruitment databases and opportunities to email employment applications.
 Enhanced technologies have streamlined the employment searching process as never before.
 The Internet is now the best place to access information about Romania job search.
 However, it is always better to use as many different employment search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

-In effective job search in Romania, you should complement online job search by methods that are more traditional because jobs in Romania are advertised in different ways and some jobs are not advertised in traditional forms at all.
+In the effective job search in Romania, you should complement online job search by methods that are more traditional because jobs in Romania are advertised in different ways and some jobs are not advertised in traditional forms at all.
 More than half of all work in Romania is not advertised at all and is filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.

 A common way to find employment in Romania is through networking, recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.